stzagkarak/angular-express-keycloak-demo/simple-demo-app/readme.md

 ## How It Works

-demo application showcases an The server typescript server that serves an Angular SPA frontend application and as well as some demo api routes.
+The demo application showcases an typescript server that serves an Angular SPA frontend application and as well as some demo api routes.
 The server authenticates it's users using a remote Auth2.0 OpenID Connect complient SSO Authorization Server ( e.g Keycloak ).
 Once succesful Authentication is achieved, the server maintains a secure stateless JWT token session with the client frontend code.
 The approach used for session management is _mostly_ stateless.
 Traditional cookies are only used for state management during login with the SSO and are then immediately deleted.

 The client executes the [OAuth2.0 Authorization Code grant](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) with PKCE parameters on an Authorization Server to Authenticate it's users.